-On May 21, 2021, David Ledbetter and Joseph Buxbaum will discuss whether there are genes for which mutations confer risk specific to autism or whether these genes are really conferring general risk of disrupted brain development.
-The discussion will be moderated by Heather Mefford.
+On May 21, 2021, David Ledbetter and Joseph Buxbaum discussed whether there are genes for which mutations confer risk specific to autism or whether these genes are really conferring general risk of disrupted brain development.
+The discussion was moderated by Heather Mefford.

 David Ledbetter, Ph.D.

 Talk title: No autism genes, just brain genes